kthohr/mcmc/README.md

 By combining Eigen with the [Autodiff library](https://autodiff.github.io), MCMCLib provides experimental support for automatic differentiation.

-Example using forward-mode automatic differentiation with BFGS for the Sphere function:
+The example below uses forward-mode automatic differentiation to compute the gradient of the Gaussian likelihood function, and the HMC algorithm to sample from the posterior distribution of the mean and variance parameters.

 ``` cpp
 #define MCMC_ENABLE_EIGEN_WRAPPERS